-Each proposal must identify a Primary Speaker who will receive email notification of the proposal’s acceptance or rejection.
+The Primary Speaker will receive email notification of the proposal’s acceptance or rejection.
 If the proposal is accepted, the Primary Speaker will serve as the main point of contact for the Charleston Conference Planning Committee.

 Additional Speakers Information

 The Primary Speaker is required to provide full contact information for all of the speakers involved in the proposed session at the time the proposal is submitted.
-The Charleston Conference requires complete contact information for every speaker (name, title, organization, and e-mail) so we may issue appropriate speaker information to all presenters.
-No more than four speakers are permitted per session.
+The Charleston Conference requires complete contact information for every speaker so we may issue appropriate speaker information to all presenters.
+No more than four speakers (or one moderator and three speakers) are permitted per session.

 Choose the session type you feel is the most appropriate for your proposal.
 Please see our list of session formats for more information.